 South Korea is such a beautiful country.
 We stayed in Korea during COVID, and could not travel abroad for obvious reasons.
 So we explored many places within South Korea and did not expect to see so many amazing places.
 On top of that, the 4 seasons are gorgeous in Korea.

 Korean culture is also fascinating.
-We enjoyed discovering why all this hype around K-Pop, K-Drama and all sorts of new Korean fashion.
-We started to watch many Korean Dramas, which also made us understand the Korean culture a bit more but also it’s history.
-If you are new to Korean drama, we recommend Mr. Sunshine (available on Netflix), our first dramas and we truly loved it.
+We enjoyed discovering why all this hype around K-Pop, K-Drama, and all sorts of new Korean fashion.
+We started to watch many Korean Dramas, which also made us understand the Korean culture a bit more but also its history.

 Living in South Korea

-Another thing we we did not enjoy in Seoul, is that it is very crowded… Indeed Seoul Metropolitan area is 25 million inhabitants… Traffic is often congested.
+Another thing we did not enjoy in Seoul, is that it is very crowded… Indeed Seoul Metropolitan area has 25 million inhabitants… Traffic is often congested.
 Visiting a place all to yourself will of course never happen.
 So if you are not used to big cities, Seoul can be overwhelming at times.

 Living in South Korea has its ups and downs like any other country in the world…

-This is probably the hardest question to answer, as there are so many things we would like to recommend for people visiting South Korea.
-In fact, we started this blog while living in South Korea, as we wanted to share all these amazing experiences about South Korea to the rest of the world.
-As there aren’t too many expats, nor as many tourists as other Asian countries, information online wasn’t quite there when we moved to Seoul.
-So we decided to change that and ta-daaa: afuncouple.com was born !
+In fact, we started this blog while living in South Korea, as we wanted to share all these amazing experiences about South Korea with the rest of the world.
+As there aren’t too many expats, nor as many tourists as in other Asian countries, information online wasn’t quite there when we moved to Seoul.
+So we decided to change that and ta-daaa: afuncouple.com was born!

 Here are all our posts about South Korea.
 Enjoy the reading 🙂